 From a different perspective, the interplay of topology and strong correlations is a theoretically challenging issue which has attracted a lot of interest in condensed-matter physics in the last decades.
-The emergence of topological phases driven by strong interactions remains one of the most intensely explored areas of research.
-However, in contrast to topological band theory \cite{Kitaev_TI_classification, Ryu10_Topological_classification}, which allows a consistent classification of different topological classes of non-interacting gapped fermionic systems, at present there is a lack of consensus regarding a unified theoretical picture for strongly interacting fermions, and different frameworks have been proposed \cite{Resta99_Electron_localization, Gurarie11_Interacting_TIs, man12, Pollmann10_Entaglement_spectrum_of_topological_phases_in_1D, Wen12_Topological_classification_of_non_interacting_fermions}.
+The emergence of topological phases driven by strong interactions remains one of the most intensively explored areas of research.
+However, in contrast with topological band theory \cite{Kitaev_TI_classification, Ryu10_Topological_classification}, which allows a symmetry-based classification of different topological classes of noninteracting gapped fermionic systems, at present there is a lack of consensus regarding a unified theoretical picture for strongly interacting fermions, and different frameworks have been proposed \cite{Resta99_Electron_localization, Gurarie11_Interacting_TIs, man12, Pollmann10_Entaglement_spectrum_of_topological_phases_in_1D, Wen12_Topological_classification_of_non_interacting_fermions}.
 For this reason, the analysis of simple models where exact solutions can be obtained is of utmost importance for the development of theory.